·

 Dealing with the “Mental Load” of Mess

-One way to handle this is to pick one “Sanctuary Space.”
-For me, it’s my bedside table or a small corner of my bedroom.
-I make sure that one spot is always clean and clear.
-When the rest of the house feels overwhelming, I can look at that one spot and remind myself that I am capable of order and peace.
+One thing that helps is having a Sanctuary Space.
+For me, it’s my bedside table or a corner of my bedroom.
+I keep that spot clean and clear.
+When the rest of the house feels overwhelming, I look at that space and remind myself I can create order and calm.

 Simple Habits for a Calmer Home

-First, try the “One-In, One-Out” rule.
-If a new toy comes into the house, an old one goes into the donation bin.
-This prevents the slow creep of too much stuff that eventually makes tidying impossible.
+First, try the One-In, One-Out rule.
+When a new toy comes in, put an old one in the donation bin.
+This keeps clutter from building up and makes tidying easier.

 Get a Free Chart Printable Routine!
 Enter your email below